TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 ### Selectors

-Selectors simply refer to the HTML elements in which CSS rules apply; they're what is actually being "selected" for each rule.
-The following sub-sections don't cover every selector available, but they're definitely ones you should get comfortable using first.
+Selectors simply refer to the HTML elements to which CSS rules apply; they're what is actually being "selected" for each rule.
+The following sub-sections don't cover every selector available, but they're by far the most common and the ones you should get comfortable using first.

 #### Universal Selector